Web Messaging Overview

 Web Messaging can be used to provide connectivity to browser and mobile apps both within an enterprise, as well as over the public internet.

-As shown in the following figure, Solace Web Messaging both in the DMZ toward the internet combined with Messaging Oriented Middleware (MOM) services provided by Solace appliances inside the datacenter support this ubiquitous application messaging fabric.
+As shown in the following figure, Solace Web Messaging both in the DMZ toward the internet combined with Messaging Oriented Middleware (MOM) services provided by Solace routers inside the datacenter support this ubiquitous application messaging fabric.

 With Solace Web Messaging, both the server and web applications benefit from a functionally rich messaging API and message system capabilities that can be used by applications whether inside the data center or over the internet.
 The Solace architecture allows application designers to seamlessly extend the reach of their server-based applications not only to desktop users within their intranet, but also to customers, employees and partners over the internet through desktop and mobile applications.
 Extending an integrated messaging paradigm all the way to browser and mobile applications with a single infrastructure allows architects and developers to focus on their business problem rather than the plumbing of application communication.